-Kolkata is known for thriving between the reminiscence of a colonial past and a progressive present.
-Explore Kolkata like never before with the following hidden gems.
+Kolkata is known for thriving between the remnants of a colonial past and a progressive present.
+Explore Kolkata like never before by visiting the following hidden gems.
 From the city?
 Make a visit to these lesser known places if you haven't yet!

 Rani Rashmoni House